On (super)symmetrizing forms and Schur elements of cyclotomic Hecke-Clifford algebras: Introduction

 Now we return to the Schur elements.
-In \cite{WW2}, Wan and Wang defined the Schur elements for a symmetric superalgebra.
+In \cite{WW2}, Wan and Wang defined the Schur elements for a symmetric superalgebra and computed the corresponding Schur elements for $\mathcal{H}(n)$ over $\mathbb{C}(q)$.
 In this paper, we define the Schur elements for a supersymmetric superalgebra and compute the Schur elements for both cyclotomic Hecke-Clifford algebra and cyclotomic Sergeev algebra in the semisimple case.
 The semisimple representation theory for cyclotomic Hecke-Clifford algebra has been systematically studied in \cite{SW} and \cite{LS2}.
 Let $P^{(\bullet)}_{n}(q^2,\undQ)$ be the Poincar\'e polynomial in \cite[before Proposition 4.11]{SW}.
 By \cite[Theorem 1.1]{SW}, when $P^{(\bullet)}_{n}(q^2,\undQ)\neq 0$, the algebra $\mHfcn$ is split semisimple over $\mathbb{K}$, and the complete set of non-isomorphic simple modules is parametrized by the set $\mathscr{P}^{\bullet,m}_{n}$.
 We use $\mathbb{D}(\undla)$ to denote the simple module indexed by $\undla\in\mathscr{P}^{\bullet,m}_{n}$.
 The following Theorem \ref{Schur-Non-dengerate} is the second main result of this paper.
 Again, the unexplained notations can be found in Section \ref{Seminormal form}.

 \begin{thm} Suppose that $\bullet\in\{\mathsf{0},\mathsf{s}\}$ and $P^{(\bullet)}_{n}(q^2,\undQ)\neq 0$ holds.
 Let $\undla\in\mathscr{P}^{\bullet,m}_{n},$ then the Schur element $s_{\undla}$ of simple $\mHfcn$-module $\mathbb{D}(\undla)$ with respect to $t_{r,n}$ is given by